ivegotanidea/golang-gorm-postgres/readMe.md

 > docker volume rm golang-gorm-postgres_postgres

-The command clears docker volume, then you can apply db migrations.
+The command clears docker volume, then you can apply db migrations.<br>
+And this is how you make a dump:
+> pg_dump -h localhost -p 6500 -U postgres -f data_backup.sql golang-gorm